Sunday, May 17, 2026

 In addition to all of the proposed bills, there are more than 20 lawsuits winding through the U.S. court system against Kalshi, Polymarket, Robinhood, Crypto.com, and more.
 Legal experts expect the issue of sports event contracts to eventually reach the Supreme Court.

 When it comes to the legislation, there’s still a long road for any of the bills to be passed into actual law.
-And there’s no guarantee that any given bill will become law even if it gets to the president’s desk.
+And there’s no guarantee that any given bill would become law even if it gets to the president’s desk.

 President Trump, who would have to sign any bill, has significant ties to the industry.
-His son, Donald Trump Jr., is an investor in Polymarket and advisor to Kalshi, and his social media platform, Truth Social, plans to launch a prediction-market platform of its own.
+His son Donald Trump Jr. is an investor in Polymarket and advisor to Kalshi, and his social media platform, Truth Social, plans to launch a prediction-market platform of its own.

 Trump recently told The Washington Post that prediction-market platforms are better than the “fake polls” and that they “predicted me pretty right” in 2024.
 He also said he doesn’t pay much attention to prediction markets because he’s “focused on winning battles of every way, shape, and form,” but that he’ll look at platforms “some day in the future—maybe.”